 Anatomy, Function, and Diseases of Joints

-Please click the button below to register for the 2019-2020 season of Mini Medical School.
-Registration is open for the fall semester only at this time.
+Please click the button below to register for the spring semester of Mini Medical School - registration is currently open for February - May 2020.

 The 2018-19 UB Mini Medical School provides you exposure to community members who actively seek out knowledge about today’s most compelling medical topics.
 The majority of participants are 45 years and older, but the series is open to all, including students 16 years and older.